-Closely rivalled by kitchen diners, living rooms still provide a hub for family life in many British homes.
-Traditional or contemporary, we’ve been commissioned to turn living rooms from the ordinary to the extraordinary; practical, but always with style.
+Living rooms still provide the hub for family life in many British homes.
+Traditional or contemporary, we’ve turned living rooms from the ordinary to the extraordinary; practical, but always with style.

 Living room design

 A complete refurbishment gives you the chance to arrange your living room as you want it.
-You can solve those problems that have been bugging you for years.
-For instance, we find radiators in the most awkward places; now is the time to put that right.
+You can solve those problems that have bugged you for years.
+If you’ve got a radiator that prevents you placing furniture against a wall, now is the time to move it.

 A complete renovation is also a good time to install more electric sockets in the right places, fit more lights where they are needed and install a home network.
 For clients who love home entertainment, their sitting rooms will bristle with hidden equipment for multi-room music, audio-visual and surround sound systems.